sandialabs/Gulliver/docs/General-Operations.md

 # General Byte Array Operations

+There exist a number of operations one may want to do on an array of bytes that don't directly relate to explicit higher order mathematical operations or typical bitwise operations, baring any other name space we're considering these general operations.
+Typically their about building, transforming, mutating, or gathering meta data.

 Unless otherwise stated the following methods are statically defined in the `ByteArrayUtils` class and do not modify their input.

 ## Byte Array Creation and Population

+It is usually easy enough to new up a new byte array, however sometimes something a little more exotic than an array of `0x00` bytes are desired.

 ### Create

 Sometimes it is necessary to create a byte array filled with a known value.
-In this case `ByteArrayUtils.CreateByteArray` can be used to create a byte array of a given `length` filled with an option `element` value.
+In this case `ByteArrayUtils.CreateByteArray` can be used to create a byte array of a given `length` filled with an optional `element` value.

 ```c#
 public static byte[] ByteArrayUtils.CreateByteArray(int length, byte element = 0x00)